UNITED STATES MILITARY

 US MILITARY ACADEMY (WESTPOINT)

-West Point - Summer Leaders Experience - Applications for SLE open February 1st.
+West Point - Summer Leaders Experience - To apply to, complete this step and the SLE checklist before April of your junior year.
+Applications for SLE open February 1st.
 The priority application deadline for SLE is Friday March 15th.
 They will accept applications until April 15th.
 SLE is competitive and not all who apply are offered to attend.

 .